 Reaccreditation-Pending:

-The Council may defer its decision and place an organization in the Reaccreditation-Pending category until it determines whether to award Full Reaccreditation, place the organization on Probation, or to revoke accreditation.
-The Council may place an organization in the Reaccreditation-Pending category when the organization does not meet the criteria for Full Reaccreditation, and the Council believes the organization is able and willing to commit to taking corrective actions to meet the criteria for reaccreditation within a reasonable time period.
+The Council may place an organization in the Reaccreditation-Pending category when all of the steps necessary for the application process for reaccreditation have not occurred or the organization’s Application for Reaccreditation does not meet the criteria for Full Reaccreditation.
+For organizations placed into Reaccreditation-Pending, the Council determines the organization is able to successfully complete the reaccreditation process or is willing to commit to taking corrective actions to meet the criteria for reaccreditation within a reasonable time period.

 Based on a review of the organization’s response to any requested corrective actions, the Council decides whether to grant Full Reaccreditation, place the organization on Probation, or to revoke accreditation.
 The accreditation period for organizations placed into Reaccreditation-Pending status is five years minus the time the organization was in Reaccreditation-Pending.
 An organization that is placed in the Reaccreditation-Pending category remains on AAHRPP’s published list of accredited organizations.